 If your school has an FM system, talk to a coworker over their speaker by hiding with their microphone.

 Place interesting items into your school’s trophy case.
 Be appropriate, but have fun with it.

 Most of all, have fun!

-Now, of course if you are going to prank your students, make sure you know them well.
+Now, of course, if you are going to prank your students, make sure you know them well.
 Prepare any students who might not react well in advance so there are no hurt feelings.
-It is all supposed to be in good fun.
+It is all supposed to be good fun.

 And, most of all, you don’t have to save your pranks for an official holiday.
 Pranks can be fun any time of year.

 If you’re looking for a few funny videos to show your students, Westjet Airlines from Canada has done some great pranks over the years.
 Just search for them online because they can be lots of fun.

 Thanks for all your support and we hope you have fun pranking your students.
 We’d love to see their reactions.
 Tag us on your social media, send us an email or leave us a comment below.
 We love hearing how your students do with the different pranks.